rsullivan00/blog/_posts/2017-08-10-docker-for-mac.markdown

 App A | 74.6s | 57.8s | 59.1s | 36.9s | 18.5s
 App B | 19.5s | 16.6s | 16.5s | 11.1s | 6.7s

-You can see that the recent Docker changes *do* increase performance, but even Docker with no file syncing (the "No Volume" column) takes about twice as long to execute tests when compared to native execution in OSX.
+The Docker team has been working on adding more types of file syncing.
+You can see that the recent Docker changes *do* increase performance, but even
+Docker with no file syncing (the "No Volume" column) takes about twice as long to execute tests when compared to native execution in OSX.